-In the first of a number of recent university meetings, Simon and John caught up with Dr Nick Caplan, Dr Andrew Winnard, Professor Greta Defeyter, and other key personnel from Northumbria University, Newcastle.
+In one such meeting, Simon and John caught up with Professor Nick Caplan, Dr Andrew Winnard, Professor Greta Defeyter, and other key personnel from Northumbria University, Newcastle.

 Professor Greta Defeyter, Associate Pro Vice Chancellor for Strategic Planning & Engagement, added:

-Northumbria University, Newcastle, is committed to working in partnership and sees this as essential to support its ambition as a research-rich, business-focused, professional university with a global reputation for academic excellence.”
+Northumbria University is committed to working in partnership and sees this as essential to support its ambition as a research-rich, business-focused, professional university with a global reputation for academic excellence.

 We continue to build mutually beneficial academic relationships with a number of leading R&D universities.
 These partnerships will support Blue Abyss’ promise to enable innovation in subsea and space operations and extreme environment research.

 Main image courtesy of Northumbria University.
-From left, Dr Nick Caplan, Dr Andrew Winnard, Professor Simon Evetts.
+From left, Professor Nick Caplan, Dr Andrew Winnard, Professor Simon Evetts.